library-data-platform/ldp/USER_GUIDE.md

 6\.
 Historical data
 -------------------

-**Note:  The historical data feature described in this section is currently not available in the LDP 0.3 release but will return in the next few weeks.**

 As mentioned earlier, the LDP database reflects the state of the source data as of the last time the LDP data loader was run.
 The loader also maintains another schema called `history` which stores all data that